lfavreli/call-logs-converter/README.md

 # 📄 Phone Statement Converter

-Welcome to the Phone Statement Converter web server project!
-This application converts telephone statements in PDF format into CSV format.
-It showcases advanced Java and Spring ecosystem skills, providing a robust and scalable solution with an intuitive API.
+Welcome to my Phone Statement Converter demo project!

+This application converts telephone statements in PDF format into CSV format, showcasing advanced Java and Spring ecosystem skills.
+It provides a robust and scalable solution with an intuitive API, offering three main endpoints for users to upload PDFs, check conversion status, and download the converted CSVs.
-## 🚀 Project Overview

-The objective of this web server is to convert telephone statement PDFs into CSV files.
-It provides three main endpoints for users to upload PDFs, check conversion status, and download the converted CSVs.

 ## 📑 Endpoints